 We currently have rights to certain intellectual property, through licenses from third parties, to develop our product candidates and proprietary product platform technologies.
 Some healthcare companies and academic institutions are competing with us in the field of phage-based therapies and may have patents and/or have filed and are likely filing patent applications potentially relevant to our business.
 In order to avoid infringing these third-party patents, we may find it necessary or prudent to obtain licenses to such patents from such third-party intellectual property holders.
 We may also require licenses from third parties for certain technologies that we may be evaluating for use with our current or future product candidates.
-However, we may be unable to secure such licenses or otherwise acquire or in-license any compositions, methods of use, processes or other intellectual property rights from third parties that we identify as necessary for our current or future product candidates and our proprietary product platform at a reasonable cost or on reasonable terms, if at all.
+However, we may be unable to secure such licenses or otherwise acquire or in-license and our proprietary product platform at a reasonable cost or on reasonable terms, if at all.
 The licensing or acquisition of third-party intellectual property rights is a competitive area, and several more established companies may pursue strategies to license or acquire third-party intellectual property rights that we may consider attractive or necessary.
 These established companies may have a competitive advantage over us due to their size, capital resources and greater clinical development and commercialization capabilities.
 In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
 We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment or at all.